 Scholarships, usually awarded by the Office of Undergraduate Admission, are based on academic achievement, involvement in school, community activities and evidence of leadership.
 In addition to general academic scholarships, Case Western Reserve offers a variety of awards based on specific academic interests, such as nursing, theater and engineering.

-Students are automatically considered for most available scholarships when they apply to CWRU.
+All students, including U.S. military service members and their dependents, are automatically considered for most available scholarships when they apply to CWRU.
 Visit the Undergraduate Admission scholarship competitions page for the few cases where you must submit additional materials for consideration.
 Continuing students who are interested in applying for scholarships can check out the outside scholarship database.

 The Office of University Financial Aid will assess your eligibility for need-based aid, based in part on the information you provided on the Free Application for Federal Student Aid (FAFSA).
 Eligibility for need-based institutional aid from Case Western Reserve is determined, in part, by information you provide on the Free Application for Federal Student Aid (FAFSA) as well as the CSS Profile.